auxmoney/OpentracingBundle-HttplugBundle/README.md

 ### Require dependencies

-After you have installed the OpentracingBundle:
+After you have installed the OpentracingBundle and HttplugBundle:

-* require the dependencies:

 ```bash
     composer req auxmoney/opentracing-bundle-php-http-httplug-bundle